Greetings in the name of our risen Lord Jesus Christ!

 - Support your congregation in its efforts to expose children and youth to church work.

-- Check out the Explore Careers section of this website and encourage your son or daughter to do the same.
+- Check out the military survival section of this website and encourage your son or daughter to do the same.

 What you can do as a professional worker